Subani7181/Subani7181/README.md

 ## 🧑‍💼 About Me

-I am a dedicated and detail-oriented data analyst with a strong foundation in the entire data lifecycle, from collection and cleaning to analysis and visualization.
-I am passionate about leveraging tools like Excel, Google Sheets, Python (Pandas, NumPy, Matplotlib), SQL, and Power BI to uncover trends and drive business growth.
+As a passionate Data Analyst with hands-on experience in the end-to-end data lifecycle, I thrive on uncovering actionable insights and driving business value.
+My expertise spans Python (Pandas, NumPy, Matplotlib), SQL, Power BI, Excel, and Google Sheets, enabling me to transform raw data into compelling visualizations and data-driven strategies.

 With a B.Tech in Computer Science and Engineering (IoT), I have also demonstrated team leadership by managing a team of six in developing an automated E-Challan Enforcement System as my final year project.
 I am seeking to apply my technical and collaborative skills to a challenging role in data analytics.